Tuesday, October 28, 2025

 TOC

-"I told you guys I wanted to let you choose which microcomputer we build as a class, but, after doing more research over the weekend, I'm at a loss."
+"I'm sorry, guys.
+Last week I told you all I wanted to let you choose as a class which microcomputer we build, but, after doing more research over the weekend, I'm at a loss."
 Mr. Mori, our teacher, cleared his throat as he prepared the overhead projector.
 "Too many options that I'm not sure even I understand.
 No way I can explain enough for you guys to make a decision this term, and we need to start building it before next term.
 Preferably get it built and running before next term."

 Rick looked at Hec, Hec looked at me, and I shook my head and shrugged.
 We looked around at the other students.